MontyGoose/blockchain-buildone/tutorial.md

 // :return: <block> the new block addBlock() {
   let block = {
-    'index':this.chain.length + 1,
+    'index':this.chain.length  + 1,  //Javascript arrays start @ 0
     'timestamp': Date.now(),
-    'transactions':this.blockData,
+    'data':this.blockData,
-    'previous_hash':(getLastBlock) ? this.hash(this.getLastBlock()) : 1
+    'previous_hash':(this.chain.length > 0) ? this.hash(this.chain.slice().pop()) : 1
   }

-  // Reset the current list of transactions this.blockData = [];
+  // Reset the current list of data this.blockData = [];
+  // add the block to the chain
   this.chain.push(block);
   return block;
 }
 ```
-The only slightly complex part here is the ternary operator to work out the previous_hash, which is checking is this the first ever block (we don't have a last), and if we don't then setting the previous_hash to 1.
+The only slightly complex part here is the ternary operator to work out the previous_hash, which is checking if there are alredy blocks, and if so setting the previous_hash to a hash of the previous block, or if it's the first ever setting to 1, which is one of our test conditions.

 We're going to skip the hashing right now - we'll do that next - so for now, we'll just keep our mock.